 Spanish Riding School—Witness centuries-old equestrian tradition come to life at Vienna’s iconic Spanish Riding School, a UNESCO-recognized institution.

-Kunsthistorische Museum (Art History Museum)—A majestic building filled to the brim with some of the world’s most incredible art.
-We’re talking about works by the likes of Raphael, Caravaggio, and Bruegel.
-Insider’s tip: Make a reservation at their Cafe—it is so beautiful!
+Kunsthistorische Museum (Art History Museum)—A gorgeous building filled to the brim with some of the world’s most incredible art.
+Make a reservation at their Cafe—it is so beautiful!

 Staying Longer?
 Day Trips From Vienna